5 Budget-Friendly Dark Academia Classroom Ideas for High School English Teachers

 Unfortunately, the reality of most classrooms is that they are not at Oxford and the brick walls/neon desks/etc. leave something to be desired.
 Also, budgets are tight and it just might not make sense to totally redo a classroom you may not even be teaching in next year.

-BUT, luckily, the dark academia aesthetic is about more than just the looks!
+But here’s the good news: the dark academia aesthetic is about more than just looks!
 You can get all the vibes without breaking the bank or spending all your time on aesthetics.
-You can bring the aesthetic in with a strong reverence for ideas, curiosity, a scholarly atmosphere and timeless stories.
+You can bring the aesthetic in with a strong reverence for ideas, curiosity, a scholarly atmosphere, and timeless stories.

-Here are five ways to bring that feeling into your classroom—no fancy makeover required.
+Here are five ways to bring that feeling into your high school English classroom that don’t require a fancy makeover (or a new building…)

-Before you buy anything at all, take a look at what you’re already teaching.
+Before you buy anything at all, take a look at what you’re teaching.
 Some of the most powerful dark academia elements come directly from your reading list.
-Gothic classics like Frankenstein and Jane Eyre, the decadence and dread of The Picture of Dorian Gray, or even modern selections like If We Were Villains or The Secret History can shift the tone of the room just by being there.
+Gothic classics like Frankenstein and Jane Eyre, the eerie-ness and drama The Picture of Dorian Gray, or even modern selections like If We Were Villains or The Secret History let your students fall into dark academia.

 Poetry and dark academia are a match made in heaven.
 One of my favorite ways to lean into the dark beauty of literature is through the podcast Poetry Unbound.
-If you haven’t listened to Danez Smith’s “I’m going back to Minnesota where sadness makes sense,” start there.
-The episode is haunting and grounded, personal and philosophical—and it gives students permission to dwell in complicated emotions.
+If you haven’t listened to Danez Smith’s “i’m going back to Minnesota where sadness makes sense,” start there.
+The episode is haunting and grounded, personal and philosophical.
+I found it really connected deeply with my students, especially towards the end of high school when they were thinking about moving away from their homes.

-If you're looking to bring that into the classroom in a meaningful way, I created a Poetry Unbound mini unit that walks students through close reading, annotation, and creative response with a handful of poems that match this exact mood.
+If you want to use this podcast, I have a Poetry Unbound Mini Unit that walks students through close reading, annotation, and creative response with a handful of poems that is easy to use flexibly in your classroom.

 You may not be able to turn off the fluorescents and bring in floor lamps (though if you can, go for it!).
 But you can control the tone, color, and lighting of the room in small ways.

 Try adding soft lighting visuals to your slide decks—old paper textures, candlelight GIFs, rainy day backgrounds.
 Swap in serif fonts, dim your screen brightness, and play some lo-fi classical music or stormy background sounds during writing time.
-Even subtle shifts like this can help you and your students transition to a more intentional classroom space.
+Even subtle digital décor shifts like this can make your high school English classroom feel like an Oxford library on a budget.

-The dark academia aesthetic thrives on found objects, intentional clutter, and a perfectly aligned color palate.
+The dark academia aesthetic thrives on carefully curated objects, intentional clutter, and a perfectly aligned color palette.
 Luckily, this means you don’t have to buy anything new.
 Raid your bookshelves at home.
-Bring in an old typewriter if you’ve got one, or stack used books with interesting covers.
+Scan estate sales for broken typewriters, or stack used books with interesting covers.
 Tape up quotes in your favorite moody font.
 Frame vintage-looking art prints or student work with literary themes.

 Check out your local thrift store!
-I got so many actually good classroom books from thrift stores that made my library a amazing destination for my students.
-But, you could also just get books that are the correct color or vibe for your space!
+I got so many actually good classroom books from thrift stores that made my library an amazing destination for my students.
+But you could also just get books that are the correct color or vibe for your space!
 They’re so cheap and it gives all those books a beautiful new purpose in life.

 Try a “Dark Academia Day” where students wear their best moody sweaters and boots.